awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

         }
 ```

-For information about using AWS KMS for encrypting session data, see [Enable AWS KMS key encryption of session data \(console\)](session-preferences-enable-encryption.md)\.
+For information about using AWS KMS for encrypting session data, see [Enable KMS key encryption of session data \(console\)](session-preferences-enable-encryption.md)\.

 **4** The permission for [SendCommand](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendCommand.html) is needed for cases where a user attempts to start a session from the Amazon EC2 console, but a command must be sent to update SSM Agent first\.